IRS Forms

 • Your qualified dividends are 800.

 Without an election, your net investment income is 1,200, so you deduct 1,200 and carry forward 1,200.
-If you elect to include 800 of qualified dividends, your net investment income becomes 2,000 and you deduct the full 2,400 only if you also have enough additional investment income, otherwise you still carry forward the remainder.
+If you elect to include 800 of qualified dividends, your net investment income becomes 2,000, so you deduct 2,000 this year (the smaller of line 3 and line 6) and carry forward the remaining 400.
 The elected 800 would be taxed at ordinary rates, exactly as the instructions state.

 Parts of Form 4952 at a glance